bostongolang/golang-lab-chat/lessons/03-data-structures.md

 ## Goals

 In this lesson, we'll setup the ChatRoom and ChatUser structs.

+Let's review the design of the data structures and some of the requirements:

+  1. There is one `ChatRoom` in the app.
+  1. The `ChatRoom` must know about all of the active connections.
+  1. Each connection is tracked in a `ChatUser` object.
+  1. The `ChatRoom` must be able to receive messages from a single connection, and replay it back to the other connections.
+Otherwise, it will not be a very good chatroom!
+  1. When a new connection is established, the `ChatRoom` must be notified of these new connections.

 ## Steps